anotherjesse/elysium/argus/Khadas Edge 2.md

 Fan trigger temperature: level0:50 level1:60 level2:70
 ```
 ## Battery

+### Requirements:
+- lasts 8+ hours
+- doesn't reboot [[Single Board Computer]] when battery is plugged in to charge
+- USBC out with PD profile required to fully power the board
+	- #question how do you know which profile is in use?

 Requires a very specific USBC PD profile, otherwise it will continuously reboot.